diku-dk/futhark-vscode/README.md

 Futhark language extension requires futhark executable to be installed in $PATH, follow the instructions on [how to install the Futhark compiler](https://futhark.readthedocs.io/en/stable/installation.html).

-### Junk argument: lsp
+### Futhark version is too low ...

-The Futhark Language Server will be available in the next release of futhark, so the `futhark lsp` command may not be recognized in your current version, you will need to install futhark via [compiling from source](https://futhark.readthedocs.io/en/stable/installation.html#compiling-from-source).
+The Futhark Language Server is available as part of futhark from version `0.21.9` and later, please update futhark following [Installation](https://futhark.readthedocs.io/en/stable/installation.html) guide.
+You can run `futhark --version` to check your futhark's version.

 ## Development